viviRbi/vyNote/readme.md

 25. What is an EventEmitter and when would you use one?

-26. What’s the difference between using reactive and template-driven forms?
+26. WhatÂ’s the difference between using reactive and template-driven forms?
 How would you setup each?

 27. How would you run your unit tests for an Angular project?